falcaoaugustos/beer-store/README.md

 # beer-store

-An iOS app to consult and bookmark your favorites beers.
+An iOS app to consult and bookmark your favorite beers.
 Here you can access the data source: [Punk API](https://punkapi.com/documentation/v2).

 ---

 ## Preview

-You can consult a beer description and bookmark it.
+* You can consult the beer description or can bookmark it.

 ![ANIMATION_01](media/animation01.gif) ![ANIMATION_02](media/animation02.gif)

-You can consult your bookmarked beers too.
+* You can consult your bookmarked beers too.

 ![ANIMATION_03](media/animation03.gif)

 ## Table of Contents